 - 4. Install plastic main well inserts into main well.
 Top of insert should be flush with top of casting. - 5.
 Install small aluminum ball into the bottom of pump well inlet channel and make sure the ball is seated in channel.
 Install the pump return spring into pump well, apply finger pressure to center it in the pump well over the inlet check ball.
+Install the pump inlet strainer into the cavity provided in the bottom of float bowl and make sure that it is seated securely.
 Figure V5 shows the float bowl and throttle body at this stage of assembly. - 6.
 Install hot idle compensator assembly and gasket (where used) and tighten screws evenly.